 The code A4988 represents the model number of the stepper IC made by Texas Instruments.

 This IC was first used on a breakout board and made into a practically usable stepper driver by Pololu Robotics, NV.

 Later it was cloned by many Chinese manufacturers and it currently sells for a very affordable price.

 The BIQU stepper driver is one of the most reliable ones among those clones.

-This driver is sold as a pack of five where one driver costs less than a pack of gum (yes!).
+This driver is sold as a pack of five with one driver costing less than a pack of gum (yes!).